Round brackets (parentheses).

 CT scan of the elbow

-Then in your reference list:
+Then in your Figures and Table list:

 Citations or copyright attribution are not required for clip art from programmes like Microsoft Word or PowerPoint.